 This module is part of the Climate Science and Law for Judges Curriculum of the Climate Judiciary Project of the Environmental Law Institute.
 It was written by Jessica Wentz.
-We are grateful to our advisors Jonathan Adler, Ann Carlson, Kristie Ebi, Chris Field, Jeremy Fogel, Inez Fung, Michael Gerrard, Geoffrey Heal, Barry Hill, Michael Oppenheimer, Stephen Pacala, Justice Ronald Robie, Judge Michael Simon, and Judge David Tatel for their contributions to the content of the whole curriculum as well as on this module.
-We are also grateful for the contributions of the anonymous reviewers of this module.
+We are grateful to our past and present advisors Jonathan Adler, Donald Boesch, Ann Carlson, Kristie Ebi, Chris Field, Jeremy Fogel, Inez Fung, Michael Gerrard, Geoffrey Heal, Barry Hill, Michael Oppenheimer, Stephen Pacala, Justice Ronald Robie, Judge Michael Simon, and Judge David Tatel for their contributions to the content of the whole curriculum as well as on this module.